d1eanotherday/Hacking-Cheatsheet/README.md

 # Hacking-Cheatsheet
-In this repo I collect all commands, links, techniques and tricks i found during my work as pentester, hacker, OSCP student and hack the box fan.
+In this repo I collect all commands, links, techniques and tricks I found during my work as pentester, hacker, OSCP student and hack the box fan.

 - [External Enumeration](#external-enumeration)
   - [OSINT](#osint)